Partners in Access to College Education (PACE)

 We are glad you have chosen Shasta College as the place to pursue your dreams for the future.
 Partners in Access to College Education for students with disabilities (PACE) is here to help you achieve your educational goals.

-While the campus is closed due to COVID-19 we ask that you contact us by email at firstname.lastname@example.org we will respond to you as soon as possible.
+We ask that you contact us either by email at firstname.lastname@example.org or by phone at (530) 242-7790.
 Please include a current contact phone number and your student ID in your email, as well as a short description of how we can help you.

 The mission of Partners in Access to College Education for students with disabilities (PACE) is to support students in acquiring equal access to Shasta College programs and facilities, to provide services and instruction for students in reaching their optimal level of achievement while developing lifelong skills, and to serve as a specialized resource for students, faculty, staff, and the community.